• Skip to primary navigation

 Flag of the Commonwealth of Nations

 A shake up of sprint events across Europe triggered the introduction of the Commonwealth Cup in 2015.
-Replacing the discontinued Buckingham Palace Stakes, which has since returned in 2020, on day four of the stupendous Royal Ascot meeting, it took no time in making headlines with a high class field of sprinters trying to take the inaugural prize.
+Replacing the discontinued Buckingham Palace Stakes, which returned in 2020, on day four of the stupendous Royal Ascot meeting, it took no time in making headlines with a high class field of sprinters trying to take the inaugural prize.
 Now well recognised as one of the leading six furlong races on the continent, sprint races don’t come much bigger than this.

-Usually top three-year-old sprinters would head for the Platinum Jubilee Stakes at Royal Ascot but the age requirements changed the year the Commonwealth Cup first ran.
+Usually top three-year-old sprinters would head for the Queen Elizabeth II Jubilee Stakes at Royal Ascot but the age requirements changed the year the Commonwealth Cup first ran.
 The more established six furlong race is now only open to horses four and up, leaving this event as a strictly three-year-old only affair.
 There are no other entry limitations however with fillies welcome and able to enjoy a 3lb allowance if prepared to battle it out with the boys.

 FILLIES FIGHTING WITH FIRE